Fast Food Industry Trends, Stats, and Analysis

 Is the fast food industry growing?

-Yes, the fast food industry is growing steadily.
-Even though the COVID-19 pandemic caused a roughly 20% decrease in the fast food industry from 2019 to 2020, it rebounded quickly, with 2021 projected to end with a $3 billion higher market size than 2019.
+Yes, the fast food industry is experiencing substantial growth.
+Even though the COVID-19 pandemic caused a roughly 20% decrease in the fast food industry from 2019 to 2020, it rebounded quickly, with a compound annual growth rate of 6.05% between 2021 and 2028.

 What type of industry is fast food?